-You’ve made doctors your heros.
+If you’ve made doctors your heros.
 Saying they are saving people’s lives.
-No one but God should have credit for lives saved.
-Your prayers for God to use the doctor’s hands was where you out your faith.
+You are in great error no one but God should have credit for lives saved.
+Your prayers for God to use the doctor’s hands is where you put your faith.
 Should we have prayed Lord use the elders hands to lay hands on the sick instead?
+I believe so

 Many challenge me about Luke being a physician.
 Luke was he never took this hyporcratic oath and he used nutrition instead of pharmacy.